joshling1919/github-grabber/README.md

 ### Putting it all together so far...

-Let's put everything we've learned so far to use:
+Let's put everything we've learned so far to use.

+Here's your task:

 * Pass a single letter to your script
 * Read the animals.txt file